tidalcycles/vim-tidal/README.md

 ### NeoVim Terminal target ###

-If you are using NeoVim, you can ditch tmux and use the terminal.
+If you are using NeoVim, you can ditch tmux and use the built-in terminal.
 Add the following line on your configuration file:

 ```vim